s417-lama/ppopp21-preemption-artifact/README.md

 In that case, `n_workers` in `hpgmg/plot.exs` should be also changed for plotting (e.g., `:lists.seq(4, n_threads, 1)` to plot all points).

 ## LAMMPS

+It assumes using multiple nodes for computation (e.g., 4 nodes in our experiments); you may need to set some environment variables to use multiple nodes by `mpirun`, probably through a job management system.

 Run:
 ```